 Williston real estate is some of the most expensive in North Dakota, although Williston house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Williston is generally considered to be a blue-collar town.
-37.70% of the Williston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Williston is a city of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Williston who work in office and administrative support (12.20%), sales jobs (10.08%), and management occupations (8.40%).
+Williston is a blue-collar town, with 37.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Williston is a city of construction workers and builders, sales and office workers, and professionals.
+There are especially a lot of people living in Williston who work in office and administrative support (10.75%), management occupations (10.39%), and sales jobs (9.44%).

-In terms of college education, Williston is nearly on par with the US average for all cities of 21.84%: 19.41% of adults 25 and older in Williston have a bachelor's degree or advanced degree.
+The population of Williston overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Williston, 21.92% have at least a bachelor's degree.

 The most common language spoken in Williston is English.
 Other important languages spoken here include Spanish and Scandinavian languages.